roastercode/MAAS/README.md

 ### What it does:

-	- Install / Update / Upgrade / a cluster of different type of OS from one command
+	- Update and Upgrade a cluster of different type of OS from one command
+	- Working at this time on search & install
+	- Working on passing argument